-Incorporate into the curriculum, activities and opportunities which equip children with the skills they need to stay safer from abuse in all contexts, including:

-- How to recognise if family relationships are making them feel unhappy or unsafe and how to seek help or advice from others if needed. - How to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable and how to seek help or advice from others, if needed. - The importance of permission-seeking and giving in relationships with friends, peers and adults. - That some people behave differently online, including by pretending to be someone they are not. - The rules and principles for keeping safe online, how to recognise risks, harmful context and contact and how to report them. - How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. - About the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. - That each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. - How to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. - How to recognise and report feelings of being unsafe or feeling bad about any adult.
+- 1.1 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult help to protect children. - 1.2 The school will therefore: - 1.2.1 Establish and maintain an environment where children feel safe, including in a digital context, and are encouraged to talk and are listened to. - 1.2.2 Ensure children know that there are trusted adults in the school whom they can approach if they are worried or in difficulty and their concerns will be taken seriously and acted upon as appropriate. - 1.2.3 Tailor our curriculum to be age and stage of development appropriate so that it meets the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - 1.2.4 Incorporate into the curriculum, activities and opportunities that enable children to develop their understanding of stereotyping, prejudice and equality. - 1.2.5 Ensure that all school/college staff challenge instances of prejudice related behaviour, including but not limited to, instances of sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
+Any prejudice related incidents will be responded to in accordance with our 'Responding to Prejudice-Related Incidents Policy'. - 1.2.6 Incorporate into the curriculum, activities and opportunities which equip children with the skills they need to stay safer from abuse and exploitation in all contexts, including: - How to recognise if family relationships are making them feel unhappy or unsafe and how to seek help or advice from others if needed. - How to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable and how to seek help or advice from others, if needed. - The importance of permission-seeking and giving in relationships with friends, peers and adults. - That some people behave differently online, including by pretending to be someone they are not. - The rules and principles for keeping safe online, how to recognise risks, harmful context and contact and how to report them. - How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. - About the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. - That each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. - How to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. - How to recognise and report feelings of being unsafe or feeling bad about any adult or other children. - How to ask for advice or help for themselves or others, and to keep trying until they are heard.

-- How to ask for advice or help for themselves or others, and to keep trying until they are heard. - How to report concerns or abuse, and the vocabulary and confidence needed to do so. - Where to get advice e.g. family, school and/or other sources.
+- How to report concerns or abuse, and the vocabulary and confidence needed to do so. - Where to get advice e.g. family, school and/or other sources.

-(Relationships Education, Relationships and Sex Education (RSE) & Health Education, DfE, 2019)
+(Relationships Education, Relationships and Sex Education (RSE) & Health Education, DfE, 2021)